George Littlewood

-George Littlewood (1859–1912) was a professional pedestrian known as the Sheffield Flyer who still holds the 6-day world record for walking.
-This was achieved in Sheffield, England, between 6 and 11 March 1882, on a 13-lap to the mile track, 531 miles.
+George Littlewood (1859–1912) was a professional pedestrian (ultradistance walking) known as the Sheffield Flyer who still holds the 6-day world record for walking (achieved in Sheffield, England, between 6 and 11 March 1882, on a 13-lap to the mile track, 531 miles).

-Littlewood is also famous for setting the British 6-day race record of 623 miles 1,320 yards – a record that still stands today.
+Littlewood is also famous for setting the British 6-day race record of 623 miles 1,320 yards.
 This Multiday race took place at Madison Square Gardens in New York between 26 November and 1 December 1888.
 That world record wasn't beaten for 96 years.